MoonLiightz/magic-home/README.md

 // Don't forget to close the connection to the LED Strip Controller controller.Close()
 ```
-For a full ready-to-use example take a look at [examples/complete.go](examples/complete.go).
+For a ready-to-use example take a look at [examples/basic/main.go](examples/basic/main.go).

 ## License